Do not discard old mirrors!

 Hubby was unconcerned.
 Don’t worry says he.
 It will come off easily.
 Uh huh!
 Really?
 The suggested varsol method for removal didn’t work.

 The second method was to use my apricot face scrub all over my hands and that didn’t work either.
 The only way I finally managed to remove all the glue was to shave, yup, gently shave the glue off my fingers in the shower.

 The second aspect to consider in this project is that the mirror shatters in unpredictable patterns because of a very solid plastic backing that must be removed before glueing the mirror to the wood.
 I had to work with whatever shapes came my way.

-Hubby was on breaking duty....this comes naturally to him anyway as around our house, he is known by the nickname Mr. BS Man (BS =break and spill).
+Hubby was on breaking duty….this comes naturally to him anyway.
+Around our house, he is known by the nickname Mr. BS Man (BS =break and spill).
 It took us an afternoon to get the mirror pieces broken and glued to one panel.

-Does this give you any ideas for those mirrors you have hidden somewhere behind the clutter in your garage?
-Have you done anything original with your mirrors?
+Have you used mirrors in original ways?
 If so, leave me a message!
-I will share some of your brilliant ideas in a future post.
+I will share some of your brilliant ideas in the Reply box below.

 In the meantime, I am very pleased with the results.
 Friends and family who have visited commented that the panels are an effective trompe l'oeil as they appear to give us a glimpse into the neighbour's yard.
 Of course, they are only reflecting objects from my own yard.
 I particularly like the way they reflect all the nearby flowers.

 You can let me know what you think.
 Should I add more mirrors?
 If you have any other ideas for recycling mirrors, I would love to hear them.